management

 No documentation platform removes every friction point, and two constraints apply to AdvisoryAI that your firm should factor into its evaluation.

-Back office integrations cover Intelliflo Office, Plannr, Curo, and Xplan.
+Back office integrations cover Intelliflo, Plannr, Curo, and Xplan.
 If your firm runs a different back office system, direct integration is not currently available.
 The tools function independently of back office connection, but automated data handover requires one of the four supported platforms.

 Template configuration is a choice, not a constraint.
 Firms that prefer to work from their own compliant templates should allow for initial configuration time during onboarding.
 Firms that want a faster start can use AdvisoryAI's own best-practice templates instead, and like all templates on the platform, these are fully customisable to fit your firm's advice style and tonality.